About the Journal

 All submissions to JVFS must be in the English language and must be on a subject related to the application of the forensic sciences or forensic medicine to the investigation of crimes against animals.

-The Journal of Veterinary Forensic Sciences (JVFS) provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+JVFS provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 There are no publication charges, and all content is freely available without charge to the user or their institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author for non-commercial purposes.
 Nonetheless, reproduction, posting, transmission or other distribution or use of the article or any material therein requires credit to the original publication source with a link to both the article and the license.
-This open access policy is in accordance with the Budapest Open Access Initiative's (BOAI) definition of open access.
+This open-access policy is in accordance with the Budapest Open Access Initiative's (BOAI) definition of open access.

 Plagiarism detected prior to publication will cause rejection of your manuscript.
 Plagiarism detected after publication will cause the published article to be amended to state that it contains plagiarized material; in extreme cases of plagiarism, the publication will be removed at the Editors’ discretion, and the reason for removal stated on the journal's website.

-When submitting your manuscript, please be mindful of copyright laws in the United States and (if outside the U.S.) your home country.
-The Journal of Veterinary Forensic Sciences (JVFS) respects the intellectual property of scholars, students, and publishers, and we ask that you secure appropriate permissions or evaluate whether your incorporation of images, figures, charts, quotations, and other materials falls within the scope of fair use/fair dealing.
+When submitting your manuscript, be mindful of copyright laws in the United States and (if outside the US) your home country.
+JVFS respects the intellectual property of scholars, students, and publishers, and we ask that you secure appropriate permissions or evaluate whether your incorporation of images, figures, charts, quotations, and other materials falls within the scope of fair use/fair dealing.

 If you are incorporating published materials that you have previously authored, be aware that in many cases your publisher may now own the copyright and you may need to seek permission to reprint your own work.